Vigneron indépendant HVE

 & Environment

-After taking a series of professional courses, Christine and Vincent started to invest in the renewal and modernization of the equipment.
-They bought a more environmentally-friendly tractor, a Gyropalette system to replace the old Pupimatics, and even a heat pump to cool the tanks during the various steps in the wine-making process.
-During the 2011 harvest, they inaugurated a new building of almost 300m², where they set up the new pressing center with a new press, twice the size of the old one, and a huge cellar.
-All of this new equipment enabled them to produce much more champagne and expand into the international market.
+After taking a series of professional courses, Christine started to invest in the renewal and modernization of the equipment.
+She bought a more environmentally friendly tractor, a Gyropalette system to replace the old Pupimatics, and even a heat pump to cool the tanks during the various steps in the wine-making process.
+During the 2011 harvest, she inaugurated a new building of almost 300m², where they set up the new pressing center with a new press, twice the size of the old one, and a huge cellar.